 It conducts research projects and 3 pan-European surveys on:

 It maintains 2 observatories to provide up-to-date information on:

-Its work provides evidence on which policy - such as the recent European initiatives on youth unemployment and the youth guarantee – can be based.
+Its work is used to provide an evidence base for policy - such as in the recent European initiatives on youth unemployment and the youth guarantee.

 Eurofound disseminates its research findings and policy-relevant knowledge through:

 Eurofound's director and deputy director report to a tripartite Governing Board with 87 members:

 The Governing Board also has representatives from the EFTA countries as observers.
 It meets at least once a year to discuss and adopt the work programme and annual budget.

 An executive board, known as the Bureau, meets more often to facilitate the Governing Board's work.